AdobeDocs/experience-manager-cloud-service.de-DE/help/implementing/developing/introduction/ui-structure.md

 <!--For more details about the concepts around the touch-enabled UI, continue to the article [Concepts of the AEM Touch-Enabled UI](/help/sites-developing/touch-ui-concepts.md).-->

-Weitere technische Informationen finden Sie im [JS-Dokumentationssatz](https://helpx.adobe.com/experience-manager/6-5/sites/developing/using/reference-materials/jsdoc/ui-touch/editor-core/index.html) für den Editor für Touch-fähige Seiten.
+Weitere technische Informationen finden Sie im [JS-Dokumentationssatz](https://helpx.adobe.com/experience-manager/6-5/sites/developing/using/reference-materials/jsdoc/ui-touch/editor-core/index.html) für den Seiteneditor.